MickeyMouseMouse/Snake/README.md

+# Snake
-# The game snake (supports cookies for remembering best game score)
+The game remembers the best score in cookies